DataDog/hiring-engineers/answers.md

 -	Enter the message
 -	Define the recipients

+Monitors can be managed either from the UI or programatically throught the Datadog API.
 More information about Monitors can be found in the guide:  https://docs.datadoghq.com/guides/monitors and the Monitoring Reference page:  https://docs.datadoghq.com/monitoring/

 Within Monitor type of Metric